 Address: 28A South Street, Valletta

-So, when Max and I were wandering around the streets of Valletta… across the road from a big English Pub was a little place called, Old Bakery’s Kitchen.
+So, when Paul and I were wandering around the streets of Valletta… across the road from a big English Pub was a little place called, Old Bakery’s Kitchen.

 And, we preferred to stop here rather than the English Pub, for something local and different.